svh2811/Traffic-Sign-Recognition/README.md

 ### Observations

- - The model succesfully learns the pattern of the traffic images, this can be inferred from test set evaluation metric.
+* The model succesfully learns the pattern of the traffic images, this can be inferred from test set evaluation metric.
+* This model can correctly classify images with random transformation.
+However the model would stuggle if learned features are absent in the target image.
+For e.g.:
-- Model not only learn the sign but also learns the shape of the sign board, this makes it difficult for the model to correctly classifly the same sign on a different shaped board.
+  * Model not only learn the sign but also learns the shape of the sign board, this makes it difficult for the model to correctly classifly the same sign on a different shaped board.
+  * Images where target sign is not of the scale as the images in training dataset.
+  * Images with multiple signs

 ### Future Work

-- Augmenting the dataset with random brightness change
+* Augmenting the dataset with random brightness change.
-- Since the model is learning redundant features like, sign board shape, an additional preprocessing step that can be apllied is center the image
+* Since the model is learning redundant features like, sign board shape, an additional preprocessing step that can be applied is center-crop the image.
-- Experiment with a model containing skip connections
+* Experiment with a model containing skip connections.